beltegeuse/embree-rs-custom/README.md

 # Embree-rs

+# This library have been archived.
+Please checkout [embree-rs](https://github.com/Twinklebear/embree-rs)

 [![Build Status](https://travis-ci.org/beltegeuse/embree-rs.svg?branch=master)](https://travis-ci.org/beltegeuse/embree-rs)

 NOTE: Need Rust 1.25 at least to support ```repr(align(X))``` routine.
 To install this version, you can run the following command: